 The Closed-Source Driver Problem

-What Has Changed (And What Has Not)
+What Has Changed in 2026

-#1 Bazzite: The New Standard for Gaming
+1. Bazzite: The New Standard for Gaming

 According to GamingOnLinux’s 2026 recommendations, Bazzite works very similarly to Valve’s SteamOS, including booting into Steam Big Picture Mode, but comes with various tweaks and tools to make the experience great across many different devices.
-It updates faster than SteamOS, meaning fixes and improvements for newer hardware arrive sooner.
+It updates faster than official SteamOS, meaning fixes and improvements for newer hardware arrive sooner.

 Key advantages:

-- Steam comes pre-installed
+- Steam comes pre-installed and ready to go

 - Supports games from EA App, Epic Games Store, GOG, itch.io, Rockstar Games Launcher, and Ubisoft Connect